Worms – Diagnosis, Symptoms and Treatment

 - Hookworms including Ancylostoma duodenale and Necator americanus

-The majority of these organisms are transmitted by the fecal-oral route.
-This means that infected individuals soil their hands and contaminate food that is ingested by other individuals.
+The fecal-oral route transmits the majority of these organisms.
+This means that infected individuals soil their hands and contaminate the food that is ingested by other individuals.

 For example, Ascaris lumbricoides (giant roundworm) is transmitted by oral ingestion of eggs through contaminated food or water.
 The eggs subsequently hatch in the intestines and release larvae that enter the lungs through the blood circulation.
 In the lungs, the larvae eventually make their way up the respiratory tract and then become swallowed.
 Next, the larvae enter the small intestinal again, where they grow into mature adults that may be up to 35 cm in length.
 Eggs of these mature larvae are subsequently passed into the stool.

-Intestinal worms are uncommon in the United States – however, endemic areas in parts of the Mediterranean, South America, Africa, and Asia have a high prevalence of disease.
-The condition may require referral to an infectious disease and gastroenterology specialist if first-line treatment was unsuccessful.
+Intestinal worms are uncommon in the United States – however, endemic areas in parts of the Mediterranean, South America, Africa, and Asia have a high disease prevalence.
+The condition might require referral to an infectious disease and gastroenterology specialist if first-line treatment was unsuccessful.

 Worldwide, Ascaris lumbricoides infection affects about 800 million people.
 Most of these individuals are from Asia, Africa, and South America.
 Infection rates are up to 95% in some of these populations.
 Ascariasis is most often seen in children age 2-10.
 The disease is less likely in individuals age >15.

-Symptoms of intestinal worm infection frequently depend on the specific organism responsible for infection and the stage of infection.
+Intestinal worm infection symptoms frequently depend on the specific organism responsible for infection and the stage of infection.

 Pinworm infection (Enterobius vermicularis) is often asymptomatic but may result in anal itching at night.
-Rarely, patients experience gastrointestinal symptoms including abdominal discomfort, nausea, and vomiting.
-Trichuris trichiura (whipworm) infection is usually asymptomatic but severe infection can lead to rectal prolapse.
+Rarely, patients experience gastrointestinal symptoms, including abdominal discomfort, nausea, and vomiting.
+Trichuris trichiura (whipworm) infection is usually asymptomatic, but a severe infection can lead to rectal prolapse.
 Patients may experience loose stools with mucous and blood, particularly at nighttime.

 Ascaris lumbricoides is also frequently asymptomatic but can cause intestinal obstruction, hepatobiliary disease, and symptoms of pancreatic obstruction.
 Early on, individuals may experience respiratory symptoms due to larval migration in the lungs.